joycekuohmoukouri/joycekuohmoukouri/README.md

 I searched for my hat and discovered the field of Data Science for social justice.
 I realized that with a Data Science specialization on top of my engineering degree, I could use my mathematical and computational skills to contribute to the on-going effort to think of more sustainable, inclusive social and economic systems, contribute and (why not ?) nourish my writing at the same time.
 I aspire in the long-run to work for international organizations such as OECD or Women's World Banking.

-We'll see how it goes !
+We'll see how it goes!

 ![Alt Text](DSCF3676_rog.jpeg)